-For the interest of every customer, the Group provided trainings to its sales staff members on a regular basis.
-The Group also provided its customers adequate information about its products and responds to any issue and question raised by customers or potential customers regarding the products offered with an aim to further build up customers' confidence in the products of the Company.
+Holding the interest of every customer in high regard, the Group provided training to its sales staff members on a regular basis.
+The Group also provided its customers with adequate information about its products and responded to any issue and question raised by customers or potential customers regarding the products offered with an aim to further build up customers' confidence in the products of the Company.